Implementing Real-Time Audio Streaming in VAPI: What I Learned

 streamSid = payload.start.streamSid;

-callSid = payload.start.callSid;
+const callSid = payload.start.callSid;

-// Connect to Vapi WebSocket (endpoint inferred from standard WebSocket patterns)
+// Connect to VAPI WebSocket

 const vapiWs = new WebSocket('wss://api.vapi.ai/ws', {

-'Authorization': `Bearer ${process.env.VAPI_API_KEY}`
+headers: { 'Authorization': `Bearer ${process.env.VAPI_API_KEY}` }

 });